ppy/osu-wiki/news/2021-04-27-results-a-labour-of-love.md

 ![Overall runner-up badge](/wiki/shared/news/2021-04-27-results-a-labour-of-love/alol_overallrunnerup@2x.png)

-Seeing as the *Elite Storyboarder* title wasn't rewarded to anyone in the overall winning team, we've passed down the title to [Shmiklak](https://osu.ppy.sh/users/5504231) for their outstanding creativity in this contest (along with their vast experience with storyboarding elsewhere of course!).
+Seeing as the *Elite Storyboarder* title wasn't awarded to anyone in the overall winning team, we've passed down the title to [Shmiklak](https://osu.ppy.sh/users/5504231) for their outstanding creativity in this contest (along with their vast experience with storyboarding elsewhere of course!).

 ### Overall winner

-Taking the breathe away from mappers and musicians across the board, team *extremely valid* wears the heart-shaped crown with their submission [**Raphlesia & BilliumMoto - My Love**](https://osu.ppy.sh/beatmapsets/1388906#osu/2868388)!
+Taking the breath away from mappers and musicians across the board, team *extremely valid* wears the heart-shaped crown with their submission [**Raphlesia & BilliumMoto - My Love**](https://osu.ppy.sh/beatmapsets/1388906#osu/2868388)!

 ![Overall runner-up badge](/wiki/shared/news/2021-04-27-results-a-labour-of-love/overall.jpeg)